Meet the Clinicians

 Tra Blake (NFL)-

-Frank Bullock- Frank began officiating college football in 1989 in the Old Dominion Athletic Conference while living in Tennessee.
+Frank Bullock (MVFC)- Frank began officiating college football in 1989 in the Old Dominion Athletic Conference while living in Tennessee.
 After moving to Ohio, he worked in the North Coast, Ohio Athletic, Heartland and MFOA Conference.
 In 2005, he started working in the Gateway Conference which is now the Missouri Valley Football Conference (MVFC) which is part of the COC.
 In addition to working game in the MVFC, he worked several games in the MAC and B1G Conferences.
 While on the field, he worked several FCS Championship Playoff games.
 In 2023, he transitioned to the Replay Booth in the COC.
-In 2025, he was the Replay Communicator for a first ound game as well as a National Quarterfinal game.
-Frank is a semi- etired engineer and currently works/plays at Walt Disney World as Security Host.
+In 2025, he was the Replay Communicator for a first round game as well as a National Quarterfinal game.
+Frank is a semi-retired engineer and currently works/plays at Walt Disney World as Security Host.

 Dustin Carter (Big Ten)- Dustin is currently a Replay Official in the B1G Conference as part of the Collegiate Officiating Consortium (COC) and is entering into his 28th season.
 He previously worked as both a Replay Communicator and a Replay Official in the Missouri Valley Conference and Mid-American Conference, where he worked multiple FCS playoff assignments.
 Prior to getting involved in Replay, he worked on the field as both a Head Line Judge and a Referee.
 He also umpired high school and college baseball for 23 seasons as a Crew Chief.
 Dustin is a retired Chief of Police, and currently works as an Engineering Manager for State Farm Insurance based out of their Corporate Headquarters in Bloomington, IL.